ricardotulio/AspectOrientedProgramming/README.md

 All implementations of aspects are covered by tests.

-# How to run this projecto
+# How to run this project

 ## Using Vagrant